 Server-side RPC calls can be divided into one-way and two-way:

-One-way RPC request is sent to the device without delivery confirmation and obviously, does not provide response from device.
-RPC call may fail only if there is no active connection with the target device within configurable timeout period.
+One-way RPC request is sent to the device without delivery confirmation and obviously, does not provide any response from the device.
+RPC call may fail only if there is no active connection with the target device within a configurable timeout period.

-Two-way RPC request is sent to the device and expects to receive response from the device within certain timeout.
-Server-side request is blocked until the target device will reply to the request.
+Two-way RPC request is sent to the device and expects to receive a response from the device within the certain timeout.
+The Server-side request is blocked until the target device replies to the request.